saltcorn/tinymce/README.md

 Caveats:

-- When the diagrams.net option is enabled, Diagrams cannot be escaped in the ClickToTinyMCE fieldview for Cross Site Scripting (XSS) payloads.
+- When diagrams.net is enabled with the svg format, Diagrams cannot be escaped for Cross Site Scripting (XSS) payloads.
+In this case, show diagrams with unsafeNotEscaped HTML fieldview.
+You should not allow untrusted users to run the editor.